Ghidra: History

 In June 2019, coreboot began to use Ghidra for its reverse engineering efforts on firmware-specific problems following the open source release of the Ghidra software suite.

 Ghidra can be used as a debugger since Ghidra 10.0.
-Ghidra's debugger supports debugging user-mode Windows programs via WinDbg, and Linux programs via GDB.
+Ghidra's debugger supports debugging user-mode Windows programs via WinDbg, Linux programs via GDB and macOS programs via LLDB.

 Supported architectures

-The following architectures or binary formats are supported:
+Over twenty CPU architectures or binary formats are supported.